perwin/imfit/docs/config_file_format.rst

 Configuration File Format
 =========================

-Imfit, imfit-mcmc, and makeimage *always* require a configuration file ("config file" for short), a text file which describes the model to be fit to or compared with the data (in the case of imfit or imfit-mcmc) or to be generated (in the case of makeimage), plus some optional information about the image itself.
+The ``imfit``, ``imfit-mcmc``, and ``makeimage`` programs *always* require a configuration file ("config file" for short): a text file which describes the model to be fit to or compared with the data (in the case of imfit or imfit-mcmc) or to be generated (in the case of makeimage), plus some optional information about the image itself.

 Note that you can use the ``--sample-config`` command-line option with ``imfit`` or ``makeimage`` to have an example of a config file saved to